 OpenStack runs on the power of key contributors.

-For every Summit, the OpenStack Foundation funds around 30 dedicated contributors to attend the five-day conference.
+For every Summit, the OpenStack Foundation funds around 30 dedicated contributors to attend.
+Deadlines are January 25 (PTG) and March 22 (Summit).

 You don’t have to be a code jockey, either.
 In addition to developers and reviewers, the Support program welcomes documentation writers, organizers of user groups around the world, translators, Operators and Ask moderators.
 (The Support program doesn’t include university students, however, who are encouraged to apply for a discounted registration pass.)